H. P. Lovecraft: Rejuvenation and tragedy

 Lovecraft's term as president of the UAPA ended in 1918, and he returned to his former post as chairman of the Department of Public Criticism.
 In 1917, as Lovecraft related to Kleiner, Lovecraft made an aborted attempt to enlist in the United States Army.
 Though he passed the physical exam, he told Kleiner that his mother threatened to do anything, legal or otherwise, to prove that he was unfit for service.
-After his failed attempt to serve in World War I, he attempted to enroll in the Rhode Island National Guard, but his mother used her family connections to prevent it.
+After his failed attempt to serve in World War I, he attempted to enroll in the Rhode Island Army National Guard, but his mother used her family connections to prevent it.

 During the winter of 1918–1919, Susie, exhibiting the symptoms of a nervous breakdown, went to live with her elder sister, Lillian.
 The nature of Susie's illness is unclear, as her medical papers were later destroyed in a fire at Butler Hospital.
 Winfield Townley Scott, who was able to read the papers before the fire, described Susie as having suffered a psychological collapse.
 Neighbour and friend Clara Hess, interviewed in 1948, recalled instances of Susie describing "weird and fantastic creatures that rushed out from behind buildings and from corners at dark."
 In the same account, Hess described a time when they crossed paths in downtown Providence and Susie was unaware of where she was.
 In March 1919, she was committed to Butler Hospital, like her husband before her.
 Lovecraft's immediate reaction to Susie's commitment was visceral, writing to Kleiner that "existence seems of little value", and that he wished "it might terminate".
 During Susie's time at Butler, Lovecraft periodically visited her and walked the large grounds with her.

 Late 1919 saw Lovecraft become more outgoing.
 After a period of isolation, he began joining friends in trips to writer gatherings; the first being a talk in Boston presented by Lord Dunsany, whom Lovecraft had recently discovered and idolized.
-In early 1920, at an amateur writer convention, he met Frank Belknap Long, who would end up being Lovecraft's most influential and closest confidant for the remainder of his life.
-The influence of Dunsany is apparent in his 1919 output, which is part of what would be called Lovecraft's Dream Cycle, including "The White Ship" and "The Doom That Came to Sarnath".
+In early 1920, at an amateur writer convention, he met Frank Belknap Long, who ended up being Lovecraft's most influential and closest confidant for the remainder of his life.
+The influence of Dunsany is apparent in his 1919 output, which is part of what was later called Lovecraft's Dream Cycle, including "The White Ship" and "The Doom That Came to Sarnath".
 In early 1920, he wrote "The Cats of Ulthar" and "Celephaïs", which were also strongly influenced by Dunsany.